molly-harper/CSSE4011-Amber-FinalProject/Milestone/network_overview.md

 ## Network protocol
-- For this project all nodes will be communicating with each other using Bluetooth low energy and a custom GATT profile and GAP with one device acting as a peripheral and the other as a central
+- For this project all nodes will be communicating with each other using Bluetooth low energy and a custom GATT profile
 - Due to the fact that very little  bidirectional communication occurs in this scenario
-- The maximum theoretical data rate for Bluetooth low energy is around 1Mbit/s.
-In reality this number is likely closer to 270kbit/s
 ## Topology
-- This network has a logical star topology on a physical mesh topology
+- This network has a logical line topology on a physical star? (or maybe mesh?) topology
 - This proposed system has 3 kinds of node
 	- A single base node
 	- Multiple mobile (mule) nodes